amatanovic/magento2-ticketModule/README.md

 * Admin can see customer tickets from Magento administration and reply to them
 * Tickets are stored per website, per customer.
 * Tickets can have status: open/closed.
 New ticket is automatically open.
 Both administrator or customer can close a ticket.
+* Admin gets email on new ticket (configurable in Magento Administration)